 Welcome to the Food Services Department.
 On these pages you will find lunch menus and other information about our school lunch program.

 We are proud of the fact that we are an independently run food services operation.
 Our outstanding lunch program is run by employees of the district, not a contracted catering company.
 Most of the food service staff have been with the district for years and are community members.
 All of the staff members are dedicated to making sure your child has a nutritious and pleasant lunch experience.
-Most of the “lunch ladies” know each child by name and they all genuinely care about the children of this district.
+Most of the “lunch ladies” know individual students by name and they all genuinely care about the children of this district.

 - Milk: 8 fl. oz.
 (1 cup)